Yamantaka Jangwa Puja

 The second part of the puja is for the benefit of those who have died anytime in the past: to find perfect human rebirths, purify all negativities, meet the Dharma and qualified Dharma teachers, and be reborn in a pure land.
 This is a wonderful way to do something positive to help those with whom you have a connection who have passed away – family members, relatives, friends, etc.

 How can I register?

-Please register in advance.
+Please register in advance by 16 August.
 For the online registration form you will need the following information.

 - person(s) to attend the puja